timroes/www.timroes.de/content/posts/elasticsearch-queries.md

 Another possibility is, that the `_all` field doesn't behave like you would expect it to behave, because it was configured in some other way.
-You can exclude specific fields from the `_all` field (e.g. in the above example *fieldName* could have been excluded from indxing in the *_all* field) or the analyzing/indexing options have been changed in the mapping of the *_all* field.
+You can exclude specific fields from the `_all` field (e.g. in the above example *fieldName* could have been excluded from indexing in the *_all* field) or the analyzing/indexing options have been changed in the mapping of the *_all* field.